Dil Toh Baccha Hai Ji: Plot

-Three men living different lifestyles in Mumbai are on the lookout for a 'perfect love life.'
-Naren Ahuja works as a bank manager and is seeking divorce from his wife, Madhvi; Abhay Suri is a playboy and gym trainer; and Milind Kelkar works in a matrimonial company and is in search of true love.
-Naren leaves his house and starts living in his parents' house.
-Abhay and Milind are thrown out of their rented apartments and end up as paying guests for Naren, who has a crush on June Pinto, a new intern in his bank.
-Milind starts developing feelings for a radio jockey, Gungun Sarkar.
-Abhay falls for Anushka Narang, a former Miss India who married a multi-millionaire and is interested in young men.
+Three men living different lifestyles in Mumbai are in search of the ‘perfect love life’.
+Naren Ahuja works as a bank manager and is seeking a divorce from his wife, Madhavi; Abhay Suri is a playboy and gym trainer, and Milind Kelkar, a poet by night, works for a matrimonial company by day and is searching for true love.
+Naren shifts back to his late parents' house.
+Abhay and Milind are thrown out of their rented apartments and end up as paying guests at Naren's home.
+Later, Naren develops a crush on June Pinto, a new intern at his bank.
+Milind begins to develop feelings for a radio jockey, Gungun Sarkar, who he meets at an open mic event recommended by his friend Jimmy.
+Abhay, who is friends with Jimmy's friend Bobby, acoompanies Bobby to supermodel Mona Sequeira's funeral where he falls for Mona's rival Anushka Narang, a former Miss India who married multi-millionaire Harsh Narang and is interested in younger men due to her differences with an emotionally unavailable Harsh.

-Naren and June start enjoying each other's company.
-Milind tries to impress Gungun, which annoys her, but she uses Milind for her own reasons.
-Abhay gets full attention from Anushka, and they start having an affair.
-The three love stories blossom until Nikki Narang, Anushka's stepdaughter, enters the story.
-Abhay falls for Nikki and starts ignoring Anushka.
-He breaks up with Anushka and starts going out with Nikki.
-June's grandma invites Naren for dinner, and Gungun eventually falls in love with Milind.
+Naren and June begin to enjoy each other's company.
+Milind tries to impress Gungun, which annoys her, although she uses him for her own reasons.
+Abhay receives plenty of attention from Anushka, and the two begin an affair.
+The three love stories blossom until Nikki Narang, Anushka's stepdaughter, enters the picture.
+Abhay falls for Nikki and begins ignoring Anushka.
+He breaks up with Anushka and starts dating Nikki.
+June's grandmother invites Naren to dinner, and Gungun eventually falls in love with Milind.
 However, everything changes.
-Milind gets upset after getting a letter from Gungun that she's going to Chennai for a film project; Nikki dumps Abhay, therefore admitting that she was just using him for sex and he's not her type; and June's grandma invites Naren to get his opinion on June marrying Chris Pascal, her boyfriend.
-At the airport, the three decide to go to Goa for a vacation and vow never to fall for girls any more.
-However, they find three new girls.
+Milind is upset after receiving a letter from Gungun stating that she is going to Chennai for a film project; Nikki dumps Abhay, admitting that she was only using him for sex and that he is not her type; and June's grandmother asks for Naren's opinion on June marrying Chris Pascal, her boyfriend.
+At the airport, the three men decide to go to Goa for a holiday and vow never to fall in love again.
+However, they soon meet three new women.